 Firefox includes a "whitelist" feature that provides additional security.
-When the whitelist feature is enabled, the browser requires user permission to install plugins for each distinct site that hosts the plugin.
-This process requires you to install a plugin for each distinct RAC IP/DNSname, even though the plugin versions are identical.
+When the whitelist feature is enabled, the browser requires user permission to install plug-ins for each distinct site that hosts the plug-in.
+This process requires that you install a plug-in for each distinct RAC IP/DNS name, even though the plug-in versions are identical.